CPUrising/seamless-loop-music/README_EN.md

 Provides two phase-alignment modes for tracks with an "Intro + Loop" structure:
 - **Reverse Match**: Uses the last few seconds before the current end as a fingerprint to find the best matching position near the start point.
 - **Forward Match**: Uses the first few seconds after the current start as a fingerprint to find the best matching position near the end point.
-- **Extreme Search**: Integrated with the `PyMusicLooper` engine for automated one-click analysis and candidate generation.
-(Requires manual installation; see the Usage section for details or visit the [PyMusicLooper](https://github.com/arkrow/PyMusicLooper) project).
+- **Auto Analyze**：Integrates a C++ port of the PyMusicLooper audio analysis engine, enabling one-click automated analysis and generating candidate loop points.

 ### 2. A/B Splicing (A/B Splicing)
 Supports logically concatenating two independent tracks (e.g., `Intro.wav` + `Loop.wav`) into a single playable song.